The ROI of an Enterprise LMS: Numbers Every L&D Leader Should Know

 The reasoning is clear: when employees have access to excellent learning tools and feel their growth is supported, they are more likely to stay.
 According to a recent SHRM report, 76% of employees say they are more inclined to remain with a company that offers continuous learning and development opportunities.

-In other words, a great LMS not only educates your workforce but also boosts morale and loyalty by demonstrating an investment in employee growth.
+Key Takeaway: A great LMS not only educates your workforce but also boosts morale and loyalty by demonstrating an investment in employee growth.

 Widespread Recognition of LMS Value